-1. In accordance with the Act of May 2, 2013, 83rd Leg., R.S., ch.
-42, § 1.01 (SB 966), and pursuant to Section 152.101 of the Government Code, the following rules and fees of the Judicial Branch Certification Commission are adopted, effective September 1, 2014.

-- 2. The Clerk is directed to: - a. file a copy of this order with the Secretary of State; - b. cause a copy of this order to be mailed to each registered member of the State Bar of Texas by publication in the Texas Bar Journal; - c. send a copy of this order to each elected member of the Legislature; and - d. submit a copy of the order for publication in the Texas Register.
+- 1. Pursuant to the Act of May 2, 2013, 83rd Leg., R.S., ch.
+42, § 1.01 (SB 966), and Section 152.101 of the Government Code, the Supreme Court of Texas approves the following rules and fees for the Judicial Branch Certification Commission, effective September 1, 2014. - 2.
+By order dated May 13, 2014, in Misc.
+Docket No. 14-9100, the Court approved rules and fees for the Judicial Branch Certification Commission and invited public comment.
+After the comment period expired, the Court made revisions to the rules.
+This order incorporates those revisions and contains the final version of the rules and fees. - 3.
+Rule 14 of the Rules of Judicial Administration, the Rules Governing Guardianship Certification, and the Rules Governing Court Reporter Certification and Court Reporting Firm Registration are repealed effective September 1, 2014. - 4.
+The Uniform Format Manual for Texas Reporters' Records and the Code of Professional Conduct for Certified Shorthand Reporters and Court Reporting Firms remain in effect. - 5.
+The Clerk is directed to: - a. file a copy of this order with the Secretary of State; - b. cause a copy of this order to be mailed to each registered member of the State Bar of Texas by publication in the Texas Bar Journal; - c. send a copy of this order to each elected member of the Legislature; and - d. submit a copy of the order for publication in the Texas Register.

-3. These amendments may be changed in response to comments received by August 1, 2014.
-Any interested party may submit written comments to Rules Attorney Martha Newton at rulescomments@txcourts.gov e

-Dated: May 2014.
+Dated: August 19th, 2014.